 Simple Types XSD (stypes.xsd): shall contain definition of simple types by type, format and pattern definition.
 Each data item may have more than one Simple Type.
 Simple types follow the naming convention [Description][ContentType][n] with few exceptions (Date, Time, Country Code etc.) where the naming convention followed for ECSP2 and NCTS-P4 will be used;

 Common Complex Types XSD (ctypes.xsd): shall contain the definition of data groups used in message-specific XSDs and documentation.
 Complex Types that are identified to be repeatedly defined in messages of the same domain shall be grouped under a common definition.
 Each complex type definition contains documentation and reference to the data items (and their simple types) that consist the data group.
-Data item optionality, max repetitions, Rules & Conditions and CL is provided.
+Data item optionality, maximum repetitions, Rules & Conditions and Codelists are provided.
 Complex types follow the naming convention [Description][Type][n].
 In the documentation section of the XSD it is explicitly documented if the applicable CL for each complex type is used in the Common or External domain;

 Header types (htypes.xsd): shall contain the simple and complex type definitions for the technical header elements.
 It is common for all messages;